Azure-Samples/azure-search-python-samples/search-website/README.md

 1. Clone (or Fork and Clone) this repository.
 1. Open `./search-website` in Visual Studio Code.

-This tutorial doesn't run the Azure Function API locally but if you intend to run it locally, you need to [install azure-functions-core-tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?WT.mc_id=shopathome-github-jopapa) globally with the following bash command: `npm install -g azure-functions-core-tools@3 --unsafe-perm true`
+This sample code runs the Azure Function API remotely on your cloned repository.
+If you intend to run it locally, you need to [install azure-functions-core-tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?WT.mc_id=shopathome-github-jopapa) globally with the following bash command: `npm install -g azure-functions-core-tools@3 --unsafe-perm true`

 ## Create and load the index

-1. Create a virtual environment.
+1. In VS Code, create a virtual environment.

    * Ctrl+Shift+P > Terminal: Create New Integrated Terminal
    * At the PS terminal command line, run these commands: